serge-st/english-lessons/README.md

-# This is a page to summarize and practice basic English grammar.
+# This is a page to study and practice basic English grammar.

 ## Topics: